 Sabbatical leaves are granted in good faith.
-When such a leave is ended, a faculty member is expected to return to regular service with the university for at least one contract year or, at the university's request, refund the remuneration received from the university during that time.
-Upon return from sabbatical leave the faculty member shall file a written report with the department chair or school director on his/her professional activities during the leave period.
+Faculty granted sabbatical leave shall sign an agreement to maintain University employment for a period at least equal to the period of the sabbatical, or to repay the University any compensation they received from the University during the period of the sabbatical.
+The obligation to repay shall not apply in situations where a faculty member is unable to return to University employment for reasons beyond the control of the faculty member.
+Upon return from sabbatical leave the faculty member shall file a written report with the department chair or school director or immediate supervisor on his/her professional activities during the leave period.